bluesky66-dev/kibana/x-pack/plugins/banners/README.md

-# HyperSec Kibana banners plugin
+# Kibana banners plugin

-Allow to add a header banner that will be displayed on every page of the HyperSec Kibana application
+Allow to add a header banner that will be displayed on every page of the Kibana application

 ## Configuration